Locally moving groups and laminar actions on the line: Normal subgroup structure

 \end{ex}

-\begin{ex} A rich source of examples of micro-supported, and actually locally moving groups, are the Bieri--Strebel groups introduced with the Definition \ref{d.BieriStrebel}.
-Recall that these are defined as the groups of piecewise linear homeomorphisms of an interval with prescribed breakpoints and slopes.
-For a quite simple class of examples, fix $n\ge 2$ and consider the group $G=F_n$ of all piecewise linear homeomorphisms of $[0,1]$ such that all derivatives are powers of $n$ and the breakpoints are in the ring $A=\Z[1/n]$.
-When $n=2$, this is Thompson's group $F$.
-The subgroup $G_c$ of compactly supported elements consists exactly of elements which have derivative $1$ at the endpoints of $[0,1]$, so that $G/G_c\cong \Z^2$.
-However, the abelianization of $G$ is larger for $n\ge 3$, as $G^{ab}\cong \Z^n$.
-This is determined by the ``homomorphism into the slope group'' $\nu$ discussed in \cite[\S C11]{BieriStrebel}.
-The homomorphism $\nu$ is obtained by gathering together the homomorphisms $\nu_{\Omega}:G\to \Z$, where $\Omega$ is a $G$-orbit of breakpoints (there are exactly $n-1$ many of them), which are defined by considering the total jump of derivatives at points in the orbit:
+\begin{ex} A rich source of examples of micro-supported (actually locally moving) groups, are the Bieri--Strebel groups introduced in Definition \ref{d.BieriStrebel}.
+Recall that these are defined as the groups of finitary piecewise linear homeomorphisms of an interval with prescribed arithmetic conditions on breakpoints and slopes.
+For a quite simple class of examples, fix $n\ge 2$ and consider the group $G=F_n$ of all finitary PL homeomorphisms of $(0,1)$ such that all derivatives are powers of $n$, and the breakpoints are in the ring $A=\Z[1/n]$ (e.g.\ recall that when $n=2$, this is Thompson's group $F$).
+The subgroup $G_c$ of compactly supported elements consists exactly of elements with derivative $1$ at the endpoints of $[0,1]$, so that $G/G_c\cong \Z^2$.
+However, the abelianization of $G$ is larger for $n\ge 3$, and more precisely one has $G^{ab}\cong \Z^n$.
+One can check this directly from the presentation given in \cite[D15.10]{BieriStrebel} (cf.\ also the proof of Lemma \ref{l-BBS-algebraic}, where we discuss the abelianization of different Bieri--Strebel groups). \end{ex}